jasonacox/Build-OpenSSL-cURL/README.md

 * iOS - armv7, armv7s, arm64 and iPhoneSimulator (i386, x86-64)
 * tvOS - arm64 and AppleTVSimulator (x86-64)

-The curl build uses `--with-ssl` pointing to the above OpenSSL builds.
+The curl build uses `--with-ssl` pointing to the above OpenSSL builds and `--with-nghttp2` pointing to the above nghttp2 builds..
 Edit `libcurl-build.sh` to change the version of cURL that will be downloaded and built.

 	|____lib